gdbroman/broman.blog/about.md

 If you have any inquiries or propositions, you may reach out to the following email adress: contact@gustafdbroman.com

 ## What Wordpress theme is this?
-This website is not running on Wordpress.
+This website is not running on slow and bloated Wordpress.
 I coded my own [Jekyll](https://jekyllrb.com/){:target="_blank"} theme and deployed it for free using Github Pages.

-Why not just use Wordpress?
-Glad you asked.
-Because it's slow and bloated.
-I'm a perfectionistic control freak who craves authority over every pixel and byte.

 If you like what you see, I've got good news: This website is open source.
 You can find the source code [here](https://github.com/gustafbroman/blog){:target="_blank"}.